The Deligne-Riemann-Roch isomorphism: Introduction

 In Section \ref{section:projective-bundles} we construct the Deligne--Riemann--Roch isomorphism for projective bundles (cf. Theorem \ref{thm:RR-P(E)}), and we also establish various expected features.

-In Section \ref{sec:construction-DRR} we study some key compatibilities between the Deligne--Riemann--Roch isomorphisms for regular closed immersions and for projective bundles which are necessary to define the Deligne--Riemann--Roch isomorphism for lci morphisms, by decomposing into a regular closed immersion and a projective bundle.
-This leads to Theorem \ref{thm:general-DRR}, which is the main result of this article and subsumes Theorem \ref{thm:B} in the Introduction.
-We derive from it Theorem \ref{thm:A}, with the exception of the compatibility with Grothendieck duality, in Theorem \ref{thm:DRR-det-coh}.
-In fact, both Theorem \ref{thm:general-DRR} and Theorem \ref{thm:DRR-det-coh} propose a characterization of the construction.
+In Section \ref{sec:construction-DRR}, we analyze several key compatibilities between the Deligne--Riemann--Roch isomorphisms for regular closed immersions and for projective bundles.
+These compatibilities are required to define the Deligne--Riemann--Roch isomorphism for lci morphisms by factoring them into a regular closed immersion followed by a projective bundle.
+This analysis leads to Theorem \ref{thm:general-DRR}, which provides a line-distribution formulation of the Deligne--Riemann--Roch isomorphism.
+We then specialize to the determinant of cohomology in Theorem \ref{thm:DRR-det-coh}, which recovers Theorem \ref{thm:A} except for the compatibility with Grothendieck duality, handled separately in Theorem \ref{thm:Groth-duality}.

-From the characterization of the Deligne--Riemann--Roch isomorphism, we deduce in Theorem \ref{thm:Groth-duality} the compatibility with Grothendieck duality asserted in Theorem \ref{thm:A}.

 Finally, Section \ref{sec:compatibilities} concludes with a discussion of the applications presented in the Introduction, and some others, in more detail.

 \endgroup